apache/qpid-protonj2/protonj2-client-examples/README.md

     Windows: java -DUSER=guest -DPASSWORD=guest -cp "target\classes\;target\dependency\*" org.apache.qpid.protonj2.client.examples.HelloWorld

-NOTE: You can configure the connection and queue details used by updating the JNDI configuration file before building.
-It can be found at: src/main/resources/jndi.properties

 NOTE: The earlier build command will cause Maven to resolve the client artifact dependencies against its local and remote repositories.
 If you wish to use a locally-built client, ensure to "mvn install" it in your local repo first.